 THREE TIMES EVERY TIME

 Ask yourself three times.
 Do I need this?
 Why do I need this?
 When I get home how will this benefit me?
 I encourage you as you follow the blog to not get caught up in deals.
 All of us are on different paths but we all can benefit from the lesson I learned.
-If you want to get inspired on saving money be sure to check out my deal blog!
+If you want to get inspired by saving money be sure to check out my deal blog!